 7 Waiver transitions are instances in which an individual enrolled in a 1915(c) HCBS waiver program is transferred into the ECF CHOICES program.
-Since these individuals have an independent funding source (i.e., the money that would have been spent on their care in the 1915(c) program), their enrollment in ECF CHOICES does not count against the enrollment target.
+Prior to November 1, 2023, a waiver transition did not count against the enrollment target.
+Beginning on November 1, however, waiver transitions do count against the enrollment target.
 Waiver transition numbers are cumulative since the program began.
-Group 6 enrollment includes some of these transitions that do not count against the enrollment target.